ducchinhpro123/dsa/_posts/2024-10-19-Your-order-please.markdown

 ```

 And that's right, that's _hashmap_, our best friend.
 But we have a problem in here, the map isn't sorted.
 Fotunately, we got
 [B-Tree](https://en.wikipedia.org/wiki/B-tree).
-And `BTreeMap`, which is based on `BTreeMap` and also hashmap but sorted by default.
+And `BTreeMap`, which is based on `B-tree` and also hashmap but sorted by default.
 So we have:

 ```
 1: Thi1s,